Both workers and employers are required to complete a notification step after a worker suffers a workplace injury.

 If the situation requires non-emergency care

 If possible, the worker should ask the employer where to get care.
 Employers should establish a health care provider (HCP) selection process.
-They should communicate to workers whether they will select the HCP, or allow the worker to do so.
+They should communicate this process to workers, which lets the workers know whether the employer will select the HCP, or allow the worker to do so.

 Find out more about the health care provider selection policy.